FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: Future Directions

 \section{Future Directions}

 We suggest several potential pathways for future PPFR designs and evaluations, primarily focusing on stronger defensive mechanisms and broader vulnerability assessments.

-One rigorous approach is to incorporate secret keys into the conversion process, similar to \citet{yuan_generating_2022}.
-This serves as a multi-factor authentication system (requiring both biometrics and a key), preventing attackers—and our method—from converting a face without the secret.
+\textbf{Cryptographic and Key-Based Hardening.} One rigorous approach is to incorporate secret keys into the conversion process, similar to \citet{yuan_generating_2022}.
+This serves as a multi-factor authentication system (requiring both biometrics and a key), preventing attackers (including our method) from converting a face without the secret.
 Alternatively, systems may revert to formal cryptographic methods like \cite{ao_cryptoface_2025}.
 While traditionally viewed as computationally expensive, modern resources make this trade-off acceptable; for instance, \citet{jindal_secure_2020} reports only 2.83ms processing time per face pair.
 Importantly, these computational costs can act as an effective client-side constraint against brute-force attacks (conceptually similar to slow hashing), enhancing privacy while remaining imperceptible to regular users.
-Again, we want to emphasize that de-ID or reversible face encryption methods \textit{cannot} be used for PPFR tasks, as they either make the face completely useless for recognition or the reversbility compomised the privacy-preserving nature.
+Again, we want to emphasize that de-ID or reversible face encryption methods \textit{cannot} be used for PPFR tasks, as they either make the face completely useless for recognition or the reversibility compromises the privacy-preserving nature.